-Who Is Jamal Khashoggi?
+Who Was Jamal Khashoggi?
 A Saudi Insider Who Became an Exiled Critic

-Khashoggi, 59, has been a leading critic of Saudi Arabia’s current leadership, sharing his views via platforms including opinion columns in the Washington Post that began a year ago and were translated into Arabic.
-His journalism career has included stints in Afghanistan, where he met and followed the rise of al-Qaeda chief Osama bin Laden in the 1980s.
+Khashoggi, 59, was a leading critic of Saudi Arabia’s current leadership, sharing his views via platforms including opinion columns in the Washington Post that were translated into Arabic.
+His journalism career included stints in Afghanistan, where he met and followed the rise of al-Qaeda chief Osama bin Laden in the 1980s.
 He was deputy editor-in-chief of the Saudi newspaper Arab News at the time of the Sept.
 11, 2001, attacks on the U.S., which made him a valuable source for foreign journalists seeking to understand what drove some Muslims into such actions.
-In the 2000s, he was twice fired from his post as editor-in-chief of the Saudi Al-Watan daily newspaper, which under his leadership ran stories, editorials and cartoons critical of extremists and the way in which the country enforced its religious values.
+In the 2000s, he was twice fired from his post as editor-in-chief of the Saudi Al-Watan daily newspaper, which under his leadership ran stories, editorials and cartoons critical of extremists and the waylamv in which the country enforced its religious values.
 (Saudi newspapers are privately owned but government-guided, and the government approves and can fire top leadership).

-2. Why is he so well-known outside Saudi Arabia?
+2. Why was he so well-known outside Saudi Arabia?

 In part because, in between his Al-Watan stints, he was an adviser to the Saudi ambassador to London, Prince Turki Al-Faisal, a former long-serving intelligence chief.
 Then, in 2005, when the prince was appointed the Saudi envoy to the U.S., Khashoggi joined him as a media aide.
-Most recently Khashoggi worked as a columnist and commentator before leaving the kingdom for exile in the U.S. in June 2017.
+More recently Khashoggi worked as a columnist and commentator before leaving the kingdom for exile in the U.S. in June 2017 and becoming a Washington Post columnist.

 3. Why did he go into exile?

-Khashoggi doesn’t see himself as a dissident but as a critic worried about the direction his country is going under its 33-year-old crown prince.
+Khashoggi didn’t see himself as a dissident but as a critic worried about the direction his country was going under its now 34-year-old crown prince.
 In his first Washington Post column on Sept.
 18, 2017, he wrote about his decision to leave Saudi Arabia: “I have left my home, my family and my job, and I am raising my voice.
 To do otherwise would betray those who languish in prison.
 I can speak when so many cannot.
 I want you to know that Saudi Arabia has not always been as it is now.
 We Saudis deserve better.”
-In February, Khashoggi wrote that Prince Mohammed maybe “should learn from the British royal house that has earned true stature, respect and success by trying a little humility himself.
+Khashoggi wrote in February 2018 that Prince Mohammed maybe “should learn from the British royal house that has earned true stature, respect and success by trying a little humility himself.
 If MBS can listen to his critics and acknowledge that they, too, love their country, he can actually enhance his power.”
-In the last column before his disappearance, he urged Prince Mohammed to end the war he started on Yemen more than three and a half years ago: “The longer this cruel war lasts in Yemen, the more permanent the damage will be.
+In one of his last columns, he urged Prince Mohammed to end the war he started in Yemen: “The longer this cruel war lasts in Yemen, the more permanent the damage will be.
 The people of Yemen will be busy fighting poverty, cholera and water scarcity and rebuilding their country.
 The crown prince must bring an end to the violence and restore the dignity of the birthplace of Islam.”

 5. Why would he enter a Saudi consulate in the first place?